selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 If my statements have been too clear to you, then you must have misunderstood me.
 If one want to make a fool of yourself, one should try jealousy.
 If only everything was as easy as getting fat.
-If the donkey is too well, then he goes to the ice and breaks his leg.
-If this day was not your friend, he was at least your teacher.
+If the donkey is too well, then he goes to the ice and breaks his leg.= If this day was not your friend, he was at least your teacher.
-If this is the solution, i would take my problem back.
-If time is the most precious thing of all, wasting time is the greatest waste.
-If two donkeys teach each other, nobody will become a doctor.
-If you are going in the wrong direction, there is no point in increasing the pace.
-If you are running over thin ice, the safety is in your speed.
-If you can defeat yourself, you can compete with anyone.
+If this is the solution, i would take my problem back.= If time is the most precious thing of all, wasting time is the greatest waste.= If two donkeys teach each other, nobody will become a doctor.= If you are going in the wrong direction, there is no point in increasing the pace.= If you are running over thin ice, the safety is in your speed.= If you can defeat yourself, you can compete with anyone.
-If you can not get someone out of your head, is that love or stupidity.
-If you do not have money, you have to pay with your skin.
+If you can not get someone out of your head, is that love or stupidity.= If you do not have money, you have to pay with your skin.
-If you do not know anything, you have to believe everything.
-If you have a garden and a library you will not miss anything.
+If you do not know anything, you have to believe everything.= If you have a garden and a library you will not miss anything.
 If you judge people, you have no time to love them.
 If you only have a hammer as a tool, you will see a nail in every problem.
-If you press more often, the elevator comes faster.
-If you want to be happy for an hour, get drunk.
+If you press more often, the elevator comes faster.= If you want to be happy for an hour, get drunk.=
-If you want to get to know people, study their excuses.
-If you want to give your children something, give them a good example.
+If you want to get to know people, study their excuses.= If you want to give your children something, give them a good example.
 If you want to win something new, you have to be ready to sacrifice the old.
 Illusions are diseases, from which man is unfortunately always cured.